Quantifying Ocular Surface Changes with Contact Lens Wear: Introduction

 Various mathematical models have been developed to describe some of the different dynamics that arise from the interactions between contact lenses and the eye~\cite{funkenbusch1996conformity,maki2014new,maki2014exchange,ross2016existence,wu2021biomechanical,zhao2023biomechanical,wu2024fea,ramasubramanian2024influence}.
-In 1996, Funkenbusch and Benson~\cite{funkenbusch1996conformity} published a model to study how the contact lens conforms to the surface of the eye.
-They model the contact lens as a thin, axially symmetric elastic shell, and the eye is a rigid structure composed of a convex cornea and sclera, and a concave limbus region.
-The contact lens is applied to the eye under a constant external pressure to mimic the force applied to the lens during a blink, or when the eye is closed.
-In 2024, Ramasubramanian et al.~\cite{ramasubramanian2024influence} studied also how a soft contact lens conforms to the ocular surface in the closed eye configuration.
-They modeled the eye as a neo-Hookean elastic solid that is deformed by the lens and the intraocular pressure (IOP).
-As in Funkenbusch and Benson~\cite{funkenbusch1996conformity}, in Ramasubramanian et al.~\cite{ramasubramanian2024influence} the lens is placed on the eye using a constant external pressure to mimic the closed eye lid, however they do not assume the lens conforming fully to the ocular surface.
+In Table~\ref{tab:comp_models}, we compare the assumptions of the current work (last row) with the previous modeling efforts which studied contact lens mechanics when placed on the eye.
+In 1996, Funkenbusch and Benson~\cite{funkenbusch1996conformity} published a model to study how the contact lens conforms to the surface of the eye when the eye is closed.
+They modeled the contact lens as a thin, axially symmetric elastic shell, and the eye as a rigid structure composed of a convex cornea and sclera and a concave limbal region.
+The contact lens was applied to the eye under a constant external pressure to mimic the force applied to the lens during a blink or when the eye is closed.
+The model predicted the conformity of the lens to the eye, the ocular reaction pressure when the lens and ocular surface are in contact, and the contact lens internal and interfacial loads.
+Additionally, in 2024, Ramasubramanian et al.~\cite{ramasubramanian2024influence} studied how a soft contact lens conforms to the ocular surface in the closed-eye configuration.
+Unlike Funkenbusch and Benson~\cite{funkenbusch1996conformity}, they considered the elastic properties of the eye tissue and fluid pressure inside the eye.
+Specifically, they modeled the cornea as a Mooney-Rivlin material that is deformed by both the lens and the intraocular pressure (IOP).
+Similar to Funkenbusch and Benson~\cite{funkenbusch1996conformity}, the lens was placed on the eye using an applied constant external pressure to mimic the closed eyelid.
+Additionally, the post-tear film was modeled by applying a constant pressure on both the contact lens posterior surface and the ocular surface.
+The model predicted both contact lens and ocular displacements and stresses.